Updated

 1. What are the unlawful uses of a driver’s license?

-According to California Vehicle Code 14610 VC, a person cannot unlawfully use a driver’s license.
-A person unlawfully uses a license when he:
+According to California Vehicle Code 14610 VC, you cannot unlawfully use a driver’s license.
+You unlawfully use a license when you:

-- Displays or Possesses any canceled, revoked, suspended, or fraudulently obtained license;
+- Display or possess any canceled, revoked, suspended, or fraudulently obtained license;

-- Lends his driver’s license to someone else or knowingly allows another person to use it;
+- Lend your driver’s license to someone else or knowingly allow another person to use it;

-- Displays or represents any driver’s license not issued to him as being his license;
+- Display or represent any driver’s license not issued to you as being your license;

-- Fails or refuses to surrender a suspended license to the DMV;
+- Fail or refuse to surrender a suspended license to the DMV;

-- Permits any unlawful use of a driver’s license issued to him;
+- Permit any unlawful use of a driver’s license issued to you;

-- Possesses a photographed or duplicated license; and/or,
+- Possess a photographed or duplicated license; and/or,

 Under VC 14610, a driver’s license includes a temporary permit to operate a motor vehicle.